ChaitanayaKulkarni/nvmftests/README.md

     Some notes on execution:-
-        In the current implementation, it uses file backed loop or nvme-pci block device or null_blk on target side.
+        In the current implementation, it uses file backed loop or nvme-pci block device on the target side.
 For some testcase execution, a new file is created and linked with loop device.
-It expects that mount_path" in the nvmftests.json has enough space available to store backend files which are used for target namespaces.
+It expects that "mount_path" in the nvmftests.json has enough space available to store backend files which are used for target namespaces.
 Please edit the target subsystems and namespace configuration, size of the loop device backed file on the target side in the